DHTMLX/docs-suite/docs/tree/loading_data.md

 There are several simple ways of loading data into dhtmlxTree:

-- load data from an external file
+- on initialization of Tree
-- load data from a local data source
+- after initialization of Tree

 First, you need to prepare a data set that will be loaded into Tree.